-As domestic, regional and global so called “philanthropy support organisations” we have all the power and capacity to do this but have to re-imagine ourselves moving from an input-focus to an outcome /impact-focus.
+As domestic, regional and global so-called “philanthropy support organisations” we have all the power and capacity to do this but have to re-imagine ourselves moving from an input focus to an outcome/impact focus.
 We can directly contribute to a new model of sustainable development whose cornerstones are local hubs with more local ownership and more collaboration across sectors at domestic and international levels.

-We are uniquely placed to make a long-lasting difference by increasing the volume, improving the sustainability, encouraging more strategic philanthropy, facilitating the adoption of professional practices, generating better knowledge, promoting more collaboration and strategic partnerships, improving the ability of philanthropy to influence policy, raising public awareness of the value and impact of philanthropy, and bridging it to influential “system actors”, including governments, private sector actors and the media.
+We are uniquely placed to make a long-lasting difference1 by increasing the volume, improving sustainability, encouraging more strategic philanthropy, facilitating the adoption of professional practices, generating better knowledge, promoting more collaboration and strategic partnerships, improving the ability of philanthropy to influence policy, raising public awareness of the value and impact of philanthropy, and bridging it to influential “system actors”, including governments, private sector actors and the media.

 We can make a real difference in unlocking the huge potential that lies in private resources, including strategic non-monetary support.
-In a vision of systemic change, we are much more than networks, membership associations, infrastructure, we can be agents of change, developers, enablers, accelerators, multipliers of social change to achieve sustainable development and strengthening civil society and democracy.
+In a vision of systemic change, we are much more than networks, membership associations, infrastructure, we can be agents of change, developers, enablers, accelerators, and multipliers of social change to achieve sustainable development and strengthening civil society and democracy.

 See #LiftUpPhilanthropy campaign https://www.wingsweb.org/page/LiftUpPhilanthropy